Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 CSW Responsibilities

-2. The parent's current housing/living situation reported to DCFS
+2. The parents' current housing/living situation reported to DCFS

 3. If housing needs are identified, incorporate them into the case plan.

-• Housing stabilized
+• Housing is stabilized

 • Client is no longer a mutual participant because of discontinuance of the CalWORKs or DCFS case